This content is excerpted from EyeNet’s MIPS 2023: A Primer and Reference; also see the Academy’s MIPS hub page.

 What if you report on more than six quality measures?
 If you report on seven or more measures, CMS will determine which six of those measures will give you the highest number of measure achievement points based on your performance rates, with the caveat that one of them must be an outcome measure.

-Tip: Look for measures where you are most likely to 1) satisfy the case minimum of 20 patients, 2) satisfy the 70%–data completeness criteria, and 3) achieve a high performance rate.
+Tip: When selecting your measures, look for measures where you are most likely to 1) satisfy the case minimum of 20 patients, 2) satisfy the 70%–data completeness criteria, and 3) achieve a high performance rate.
 Also be mindful of measures that have scoring limitations—such as score-stalling or a 7-point cap—or that don’t yet have a benchmark.

 If you report manually via the IRIS Registry, you need additional data on patient counts.
 When you report a quality measure manually via a Qualified Clinical Data Registry (QCDR), such as the IRIS Registry, you must include 1) the number of patients eligible for that measure and 2) for measures that include exceptions, the number of patients for whom the exception applies.

 Report more than six quality measures to give yourself a margin of error.
 In case you run into a problem with one of your quality measures, you can hedge your bets by reporting more than six of them.
 Suppose, for example, you are reporting a measure that doesn’t yet have a benchmark.
 Once the performance year is over, CMS will attempt to calculate a benchmark for that measure.
-But if it doesn’t have enough data to create a reliable benchmark, you won’t be able to score more than 3 achievement points for that measure will be limited (see "What If There Is No Benchmark?").
+But if it doesn’t have enough data to create a reliable benchmark, your scoring for that measure will be limited (see "What If There Is No Benchmark?").

 Ask the practice’s clinicians to review their performance.
 If you are reporting via the IRIS Registry, give each care provider their IRIS Registry report so they can see their performance across the quality measures.

 What is the HWR measure?
 As an ophthalmologist, it is very unlikely that you will be scored on quality measure 479: Hospital-Wide, 30-Day, All-Cause Unplanned Readmission (HWR) Rate for MIPS.
 You would need to have a high volume of unplanned readmissions to a hospital within 30 days of an initial discharge.
 This measure only applies to large groups (16 or more eligible clinicians) that meet the case minimum requirement of 200 cases involving patients aged 65 or older.
-Such practices don’t need to report this measure; they will be evaluated based on Medicare administrative claims data.
+Practices don't report this measure; they are evaluated based on Medicare administrative claims data.

 Previous: Quality: Pick Your Collection Type(s)